-Notes on the write-up (referring to Part 1):
+Notes on the write-up:

 - 1. You should have acquired the spectra for both the Cs-137 and the Co-60 with exactly the same gain settings for the amplifiers.
 Therefore, make a linear least squares fit of the channel number vs. gamma energy to determine the energy calibration (channels/keV) and any possible zero offset. - 2.
 Now determine the peak resolution (full width at half maximum, FWHM, in keV) at the three gamma energies Two for Co-60, and one for Cs-137). - 3.
 What is the expected natural energy width of the 0.662 MeV peak based on the energy-time uncertainty relation?
 The half-life of the excited state of Ba-137 (for gamma decay) is 153 s.
-This may require just a bit of research on your own...